Redocly/redocly-cli/docs/commands/preview-docs.md

 With this command, you can preview the API reference docs on your local machine.

-If you have a license key, you will get a preview of the premium [Redocly API reference docs](https://redoc.ly/reference-docs).
+If you have a license key or API key, you will get a preview of the premium [Redocly API reference docs](https://redoc.ly/reference-docs).
 If you don't, you will get a preview of [Redoc community edition](https://redoc.ly/redoc).

 :::success Tip
 To preview docs using the premium Redocly API reference docs, you must authenticate to the API registry first via the [`login`](./login.md) command.